Financial-Times/origami-image-set-tools/README.md

-  build-manifest [options]   build an image set manifest file and save to "imageset.json" publish-s3 [options]       publish the image set to an S3 bucket for use by the Image Service
+  build-manifest [options]   build an image set manifest file and save to "imageset.json" publish-s3 [options]       publish the image set to an S3 bucket for use by the Image Service verify [options]           verify that images in the source directory are valid and have no issues
   *                          unrecognised commands will output this help page

 Options: